Committee on Theater & Performance Studies

 Sandor Weisz is the commissioner of The Mystery League, a company of creative puzzle makers.
 He’s built puzzles for Google, Chicago Architecture Foundation, The University of Chicago, The House Theatre, The Art Institute of Chicago, Marbles Game Store, NPR, and Cards Against Humanity.
 He’s spoken about puzzles at TEDx, the Cusp Conference, and Creative Mornings.
 He has been making puzzles and games since he was a teenager.
 His previous career was designing for the web.
 He lives in Chicago with his wife and two kids.

 Calamity West is a Chicago-based, award-winning, Kilroys-cited playwright.
-Most recently her play HINTER received its world-premiere at Steep Theatre Company in the winter/spring of 2018.
+Her newest play IN THE CANYON is scheduled for its world premiere at Jackalope Theatre Company in the fall of 2018.
+Most recently Calamity’s work was seen at Steep Theatre Company with the world premiere of her play HINTER in the winter of 2018.
 In January 2018 her play ENGINES AND INSTRUMENTS OF FLIGHT: A FANTASIA IN THREE ACTS, originally commissioned at The Goodman Theatre, had its first New York reading at The Roundabout.
 Her play IN THE CANYON is currently in development at Jackalope Theatre Company and will be given its first public reading with Sanguine Theatre Company of New York in March 2018.
 Another of her plays, GREETINGS FROM MOSCOW!
 A LOVE STORY, is currently in development at TimeLine Theatre Company’s Playwrights Collective.
 Other plays by Calamity West include: GIVE IT ALL BACK (2016, Kilroy-cited); ROLLING (2016.); IBSEN IS DEAD (2014); THE PEACOCK (2013, Kilroys honorable mention); THE GACY PLAY (2012); and COMMON HATRED (2012).
 In 2014 she was recipient of the 3Arts Award.
 Calamity is a company member of Jackalope Theatre Company and an artistic associate of Sideshow Theatre Company.
 She teaches playwriting at the University of Chicago, Webster University, The New Colony’s Writers Room, and the Artist Development Workshop based in Chicago.
 She is represented by The Gersh Agency.